 Modern Foreign Languages

-Through our curriculum children will be able to:
+Through our KS3 curriculum students will be able to:

 • Understand and respond to spoken and written language from a variety of authentic sources